University of North Carolina Athletics

 * indicates active UNC head coach

-• Former women’s soccer head coach Anson Dorrance is the all-time Division I leader in NCAA championships in any sport with 21.
+• Former women’s soccer head coach Anson Dorrance is the all-time leader in NCAA Division I championships in any sport with 21.
 Al Scates (UCLA men’s volleyball) and John McDonnell (Arkansas men’s indoor track and field) are second with 19 apiece.
 Dorrance is tied for second in NCAA titles in all divisions (Jim Steen of Division III Kenyon won 29 men’s swimming and diving from 1980-2010 and 21 women’s titles from 1984-2009).

-• In addition to 52 NCAA titles, UNC has won 11 other national championships for a total of 63.
+• In addition to 52 NCAA titles, UNC has won 11 other national championships for a total of 63 national team titles.
 The Helms Foundation declared the 1923-24 men's basketball team national champions, women's soccer won the AIAW national title in 1981, women's tennis won ITA indoor national tournaments in 2013, 2015, 2018, 2020, 2021, 2022 and 2023, and men’s tennis won ITA indoor national titles in 2016 and 2021.

 Other National Championships (11)